OmarIthawi/django-phased/README.rst

 The second pass fetches the partially-rendered template from the cache and performs a second render on it, using RequestContext to provide user-specific context to the template.
-This enables very fast generation of pages that have user-specific content, by bypassing the need to use the ``CACHE_MIDDLEWARE_ANONYMOUS_ONLY`` setting.
+This enables very fast generation of pages that have minimal user-specific content, by bypassing the need to use the ``CACHE_MIDDLEWARE_ANONYMOUS_ONLY`` setting.

 This implementation uses a secret delimiter that makes it safe against the